choefele/CCHMapClusterController/README.md

 The clustering algorithm splits a rectangular area of the map into a grid of square cells.
 For each cell, a representation for the annotations in this cell is selected and displayed.

 The quad tree implementation used to gather annotations for a cell is based on [TBQuadTree](https://github.com/thoughtbot/TBAnnotationClustering/blob/master/TBAnnotationClustering/TBQuadTree.h) and is very fast.
 For this reason, performance is less dependent on the number of clustered annotations, but rather on the number of visible clusters on the map.
 This number can be configured with the cell size and the margin factor (see below).

-Another factor is the density of the clustered annotations: annotations spread over a large area cluster faster.
+Other factors are the density of the clustered annotations (annotations spread over a large area cluster faster) and the way annotation views are implemented (if possible, use images instead of `drawRect:`).

 The examples in this project contain two data sets for testing: 5000+ annotations in a small area around Berlin and 80000+ annotations spread over the entire US.
 Both data sets perform fine on an iPhone 4S.